 What We Use to Digitize Materials

 We use a variety of scanning equipment to capture high quality digital images without harming the original materials.
-The scanners and cameras are managed by the UNC-Chapel Hill’s Wilson Special Collection Library’s Digital Production Center.
+The cameras and scanners are managed by the UNC-Chapel Hill’s Wilson Special Collection Library’s Digital Production Center.
 For more information on the digitization specifications we use, please visit Digitization Guidelines.

 Epson 10000XL flatbed scanners with transparency adapters allow for the digitization of flat reflective and transparency materials.
 2400 pixel per inch optical resolution can produce 24- or 48-bit RGB files or Grayscale files.
 Used primarily for photographic print originals where high-resolution, high-quality image captures are required.
 Also used extensively for digitizing sheet film originals, such as 4×5, 5×7, and 8×10 sheet negatives as well as glass plate negatives.
 The Epson 10000XL works with the Silverfast Software.